-We’ve had a great time running the JSArts courses in 2024 and the final event at Rydal Hall in the Lake District in November was a fabulous way to finish off the year.
-Many thanks to all those who have attended this year and contributed so much to making the courses such a joy to do.
+We are very much looking forward to 2025 and the residential courses that are coming up.
+Many thanks for the to all those who have attended this in the past and contributed so much to making the courses such a joy to do.
 I hope we see as many of you as possible in the coming year.

 Dates for JSArts Courses in 2025: